FAQs for Future Students

 • Non-completion of the test, and/or not showing up for the test, will impact your enrollment at NMSU.

-International students that are required to complete the ELPT will receive an informative email, with information about the test date and location, prior to their arrival at NMSU.
+International students that are required to complete the ELPT will receive an informative email, with information about the test date and location, prior to their arrival at NMSU with specific instructions on how to access and take the test, which is administered online via Canvas LMS.

-Results from the ELPT will be provided to students’ College Dean and the Director of ISSS for placement purposes.
+Results from the ELPT will be provided to students’ College Dean for placement purposes.
 The student will receive an email, sent to their NMSU account, with information regarding the required English course(s) and holds placed onto their account.
+The results of the test, along with the course placement, are provided via email and entered into the NMSU Banner system.

 Course placements (these courses are taken during the first semester/year at NMSU) following the English Language Placement Test may include: